 Why These Books?

-Ryan Cox • Jan 16, 2020
+Ryan Cox • January 16, 2020

 For many years, Matt Miles and myself have conducted a week of church camp called Genesis Week.
 Recently, a former camper now in college emailed with questions regarding the Ethiopian Bible and the canon of Scripture after hearing about them in a college class.
-The following is my response.
+The following is our response.

 Your questions about the Ethiopian Bible, the Book of Enoch, and the legitimacy of the books of the Bible are excellent questions that should always be studied and answered.
 It all boils down to, “How do we know that the books of the Bible are legitimate (meaning inspired by God) and no others are?”